dwnhgyl/LegendaryRL/World Reference Files/backgrounds.md

 3 Valor

-Great Spear, Hat, Boots, Dagger
+Great Spear, Hat, Leather Boots, Dagger

-Potion of Healing, Potion of Strength, Potion of Speed (all ID’d)
+Potion of Healing, Potion of Strength (both ID’d)

 “A broad-chested, thick-necked farmhand with a sharpened pitchfork can be a dangerous combatant indeed!
 Before you set on your adventure, the community provided you with some herbal farmer’s potions, just as useful for an Adventurer!”